 NAME SIZE DESCRIPTION LOCATION PEJ1A4 2 The next question is about smokeless tobacco products which are used in the mouth.
-1291-1292 (Have/Has) (you/name) EVER used any of the following EVEN ONE TIME?
+This includes moist snuff, dip, spit, chew tobacco, or snus.
+Some popular brand names include Grizzly, Skoal, Copenhagen, and Camel Snus, among others.
+Smokeless tobacco prod Not include nicotine pouches such as Zyn (PRONOUNCED "zin"), Ro On!, and Velo (PRONOUNCED "vee-low") (Have/Has) (you/name) EVER used any of the following EVEN ONE TIME?
 SMOKELESS tobacco, such as moist snuff, dip, spit, chew tobacco or snus?
-FR: Snuff or dip IS COMMONLY PLACED BETWEEN THE GUM AND LIP AND SOLD IN ROUND CANS INA LOOSE FORM OR A POUCH THAT LOOKS LIKE A SMALL TEABAG; COMMON BRANDS ARE SKOAL, COPENHAGEN AND GRIZZLY BUT THERE ARE OTHERS.
-Chewing or spit tobacco (ALSO TWIST, PLUG OR SCRAP) IS USUALLY PLACED IN THE SIDE OF THE MOUTH AND CHEWED AND OFTEN SOLD IN WALLET-SIZED POUCHES; COMMON BRANDS ARE REDMAN, LEVIGARRETT, AND BEECH-NUT, BUT THERE ARE OTHERS.
+FR: Snuff or dip IS COMMONLY PLACED BETWEEN THE GUM AND LIP AND SOLD IN ROUND CANS INA LOOSE FORM OR A POUCH THAT LOOKS LIKE A SMALL TEA- BAG; COMMON BRANDS ARE SKOAL, COPENHAGEN AND GRIZZLY BUT THERE ARE OTHERS.
+Chewing or spit tobacco (ALSO TWIST, PLUG OR SCRAP) IS USUALLY PLACED IN THE SIDE OF THE MOUTH AND CHEWED AND OFTEN SOLD IN WALLET-SIZED POUCHES; COMMON BRANDS ARE REDMAN, LEVI- GARRETT, AND BEECH-NUT, BUT THERE ARE OTHERS.
 Snus IS A SPITLESS TOBACCO PRODUCT THAT MAY BE SOLD IN A TIN OR SLIDEPAK IN A LOOSE FORM OR IN SMALL TEABAG-LIKE POUCHES; COMMON BRANDS ARE CAMEL SNUS, MARLBORO SNUS, AND SKOAL SNUS.
-VALID ENTRIES: -9 No response -3 Refused -2 Don't Know -1 Not in Universe 1 Yes 2 No PEJ1A5 2 The next question is about another type of tobacco called dissolvable tobacco.
-You don't smoke dissolvable tobacco productsthey are made of finely ground tobacco often flavored that dissolves in your mouth.
-1293-1294 (Have/Has)(you/name) EVER used dissolvable tobacco EVEN ONE TIME?
-VALID ENTRIES: -9 No response -3 Refused -2 Don't Know -1 Not in Universe 1 Yes 2 No
+VALID ENTRIES: -9 No response -3 Refused -2 Don't Know -1 Not in Universe 1 Yes 2 No PEJ1A5r 2 The next question is about nicotine pouches.
+These are different from other smokeless tobacco products because they do not contain any tobacco leaf.
+These small white pouches contain nicotine which users place in their mouth.
+Some popular brand names include Zyn (PRONOUNCED "zin"), Rogue, ON!, or Velo (PRONOUNCED "vee-low").
+(Have/Has)(you/name) EVER used a nicotine pouch EVEN ONE TIME?
+1293-1294 VALID ENTRIES: -9 No response -3 Refused -2 Don't Know -1 Not in Universe 1 Yes 2 No 7-49